 Putting It All Together

 Work on making a habit of focusing on possibilites rather the limitations, paying less attention to present circumstances and more to way you'd like it to be, and regularly engage in "imagineering" sessions to envision the life of your dreams and watch the magic begin.

 More power to you!

 Read the next pearl of wisdom Notice and Appreciate Every Little Good Thing.

-Want to explore Law of Attraction and manifesting further?
-Consider these other articles:
+If you'd like to explore manifesting and Law of Attraction further consider these articles:

 - Discovered Your Creatorship?
 Manifesting 101

 - The Shift and The Quickening of Manifestation